nf-core/website/src/content/docs/contributing/modules.md

 #### Philopsohy of nf-tests:

-- Each module to now contain a `tests/` folder beside the `main.nf` containing the test files
+- Each module contains a `tests/` folder beside the `main.nf` containing the test files
-- Test files to come with a [snapshot](https://code.askimed.com/nf-test/docs/assertions/snapshots/) of module output channels
+- Test files come with a [snapshot](https://code.askimed.com/nf-test/docs/assertions/snapshots/) of module output channels

 #### Steps for creating nf-test for a simple un-chained module

-- Install or update to the latest version of [nf-test](https://code.askimed.com/nf-test/installation/)
+- Install or update to the latest version of [nf-test](https://code.askimed.com/nf-test/installation/) using `curl`

 ```bash
 curl -fsSL https://code.askimed.com/install/nf-test | bash